Take a Break

 - Is there a cost to participate in this program?
 Yes, there is a nominal fee for the respite service.
 Please contact the Program Coordinator for more information.
 A scholarship is provided to eligible families.

 - How do I know if I am eligible to participate in this program?
-If you have an infant or toddler, newborn to four years old, that has a significant delay and your family needs respite relief, you are eligible to receive respite through Clearbrook’s Take a Break Volunteer Programs.
+If you have an infant or toddler, newborn to five years old, that has a significant delay or currently receiving EI Services and your family needs respite relief, you are eligible to receive respite through Clearbrook’s Take a Break Volunteer Programs.
 Eligibility for services is not based upon a family’s financial resources.

 Staff Positions and Primary Responsibilities